Many think that cats are strictly independent animals. But, the reality is cats love entertainment and spending time with their owners.

 Social enrichment

 Like canine companions, cats are social animals.
-Socialization with you, family members, friends, and other animals are important for your cat's happiness and health.
+Socialization with you, family members, friends, and other animals is important for your cat's happiness and health.

 When you spend time with your cat, you give your pet social enrichment.
 Having a multi-pet household can also provide social enrichment and socialization.